Overview

 Do you want to improve your blog commenting system?
-Looking to form a community with the commenting system?
+Looking to form a community with a commenting system?
 It’s time for you to look at DISQUS commenting system.
 Today, I will share the guide to implementing DISQUS comments on your Django blog.

-- Create an account on disqus.
+Create an account on Disqus.com:

-- Click on "I want to install Disqus on my site"
+Step 1: Click on "I want to install Disqus on my site"

-- Now you will get your code, something like this.
+Now you will get your code, something like this.

 <div id="disqus_thread"></div>